 Bear flag patterns are one of the most popular bearish patterns.
 They consist of either a large bearish candlestick or several smaller bearish candlesticks down forming the flag pole, followed by several smaller bullish candlesticks pulling back up for consolidation, which forms the flag.
 Look for price to fail below the flag to confirm bearish breakdown.
 Watch our video on how to identify and trade bull flag patterns.

 What Is a Bear Flag Pattern & How to Identify These Patterns?

 That being said, some bulls get blindsided by the bears.
 The bulls or longs in the stock might be anticipating the move though, and sell along with the panic sellers who weren’t expecting the price drop.

-Rice trader Homma saw the connection between this hundreds of year ago.
+The famous rice trader named Homma saw the connection between this hundreds of year ago in Japan.
 As a result, he was compelled to come up with a way to track these moves.

-Because of that we now have Japanese candlesticks patterns.
+Because of his insight we now have Japanese candlesticks patterns.
 This allows us to gauge the feelings of traders all over the world.
 We have a handle on the pulse of traders.